Jennie-igans/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creates a script that counts no of directory
+creates a script that lists environment variables